Check-In Time 3:00 PM | Check-Out Time 10:30 AM (early check ins / late check outs can sometimes be arranged for a small fee)

 Payment Terms and Conditions

 Guests booking directly by phone or email or via the website, will be asked to pay a deposit on booking.
 The value of the deposit is one nights’ accommodation when 1 to 3 nights are booked and 2 nights deposit for 3 to 7 nights.
-This can be by bank transfer; the outstanding balance (if any) should be paid at check in.
+All outstanding payments should be made 7 days prior to booking, if this is not made the booking will be cancelled and the deposit not returned.
+This can be paid directly through the website using "Stripe" or directly with the owner , when payment links will be sent.

 Rooms are priced based on an occupancy of 2 adults; any additional person will be charged as follows:-

 Aged 12 plus £10 per night

 Additional guests can be accommodated in

 Room 1 baby only in a travel cot (can accommodate 1 baby only in addition to 1 or 2 adults)

 Room 2 on a sofa bed (double) and babies in a travel cot (could accommodate up to 2 additional children / baby).

 Parking is free whilst guests are staying at the property, any additional days are charged at £5 per day from 11am to 11am (or part of).
 (Cars are parked at owners’ risk, whilst staying at the property or whilst left)

 Guests should take care of the accommodation keys, due to the cost associated with changing locks, any loss of keys will be charged at £40.